bwt-dev/bwt/README.md

 If you're using [multi-wallet](https://bitcoin.org/en/release/v0.15.0.1#multi-wallet-support), you can specify which wallet to use with `--bitcoind-wallet <name>`.

-It is recommended to use a separate watch-only wallet for bwt (can be created with `bitcoin-cli createwallet bwt true`).
+Using a separate wallet for bwt is recommended.
+You can set `--bitcoind-wallet bwt --create-wallet-if-missing` to have bwt create one for you.

 *Note that EPS and bwt should not be run on the same bitcoind wallet with the same xpub, they will conflict.*